Taking Elmiron? Losing Your Eyesight? Call Us.

 Did you take Elmiron with a doctor’s prescription to treat a chronic condition, like interstitial cystitis, painful bladder syndrome, or arthritis?
 If so, then you may have suffered significant damage to your eyesight, which could get progressively worse.
 Speak with your doctor right away about your risks.

-Then, contact the experienced dangerous drug injury attorneys at Dolman Law Group and Sibley Dolman for a free, confidential, no-obligation case consultation.
+Then, contact the experienced dangerous drug injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman for a free, confidential, no-obligation case consultation.
 You may have the legal right to receive substantial financial compensation for the harm that taking Elmiron has caused to your vision, even if you have not yet begun to suffer from failing eyesight.
 Do not wait to learn about your right to compensation.
 Write to us online or call us at 833-552-7274 today.